Ecology of Bermuda: Insects

+Ants

+There are four ant species found in Bermuda.
+The African big-headed ant (Pheidole megacephala) and Argentine ant (Linepithema humile) are both invasive to Bermuda.
+The African ant was first recorded on the island in 1889, and the Argentine ant arrived in Bermuda in the 1940s.
+These two ants battle for territory and control over the island.
+Furthermore, there is the Bermuda ant (Odontomachus insularis), which is indigenous to the island.
+This ant was initially presumed to be extinct, however, they were re-discovered alive in July 2002.
+Carpenter ants (Camponotus spp.) are also found in Bermuda.

 Terrestrial invertebrates

 More than 1100 kinds of insects and spiders are found on Bermuda, including 41 endemic insects and a possibly endemic spider.
 Eighteen species of butterfly have been seen; about six of these breed on the islands, including the large monarch and the very common Bermuda buckeye (Junonia coenia bergi).
-More than 200 moths have been recorded; one of the most conspicuous is Pseudosphinx tetrio, which can reach 14 cm in length.
+More than 200 moths have been recorded; one of the most conspicuous is Pseudosphinx tetrio, which can reach 14 cm in wingspan.

 Bermuda has lost a number of its endemic invertebrates, including the Bermuda cicada (Neotibicen bermudianus), which became extinct when the cedar forests disappeared.
 Some species feared extinct have been rediscovered, including a Bermuda land snail (Poecilozonties circumfirmatus) and the Bermuda ant (Odontomachus insularis).

 Marine life

 Bermuda lies on the western edge of the Sargasso Sea, an area with high salinity, high temperature and few currents.
 Large quantities of seaweed of the genus Sargassum are present and there are high concentrations of plankton, but the area is less attractive to commercial fish species and seabirds.

 Greater diversity is present in the coral reefs which surround the island.